Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 • If you are using the Waveshare 2.7-inch GPIO hat, you'll need to use a breakout board or some kind of prototype board to connect the LEDs.
 [Example of Breakout Board](https://www.amazon.com/dp/B0DMNJ17PD?ref=ppx_yo2ov_dt_b_fed_asin_title)
 [Example of Prototype Board](https://www.amazon.com/dp/B08C2XSTK2?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1)
-• Refer to the wiring table below if you are adding LEDs to your camera.
+• Refer to the GPIO table below if you are adding LEDs to your camera.
 | LED | Pi GPIO Pin |
 |------------|------------|
 | Green | 16 |